parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 Bowden pipes made out of Teflon [(PTFE)](https://en.wikipedia.org/wiki/Polytetrafluoroethylene) had been used to route the artificial tendons through smooth paths within the palm end the forearm toward the motor's pulleys.

 ## Forearm
+The forearm is where the actuation unit is located, servo motors an power electronics are packed inside the shell providing force to the fingers trough bowden cables.

 The outer structure of the forearm, the single-axis robotic wrist as well as the motors/bowden support frame, are kept identical to the original [Parloma Project 3D models](https://www.thingiverse.com/thing:701494).

 ![Forearm image](/assets/imgs/2018-03-03-parloma-imgs/IMG_0354.png)